 What to Expect

 During this 6-hour course, you will learn how to create a culturally inclusive healthcare environment.
-This is an in-person course (with an online option coming soon).
+This is an in-person course (online option consisting of 4 CEU hours of Cultural Competency training is also available).
 Working with two long-time leaders in cultural competency and healthcare, you will gain tools and resources to engage people from different backgrounds in conversations about their health care.

 Our training includes a combination of case studies, group discussion, role-playing and teachbacks, homework, and culminates in an interactive test with your instructor to demonstrate mastery.